TeaLeafMedia/TeaLeaf_CyberSec/README.md

 - Copy the [FileBeat PlayBook](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/Ansible/filebeat-playbook.yml) file to /atc/ansible/roles.
 - Update the hosts file to include the host group you want to install the playbook on.
 Be sure to include the IPs as well.
-- Run the playbook, and navigate to [public-ip-Elk:5601/app/kibana] to check that the installation worked as expected.
+- Run the playbook, and navigate to [Kibana Dashboard](public-ip-Elk:5601/app/kibana) to check that the installation worked as expected.

 - [FileBeat PlayBook](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/Ansible/filebeat-playbook.yml)
 - Copy this playbook to your /etc/ansible/roles directory.
 - You will want to update your Hosts file inside /etc/ansible/hosts with your Host groups.
 We have set them up as [webservers] and [elk].
 When you are editing your yaml files, you will specify in the host section which one to install the playbook to.
-- [public-ip-ELK:5601/app/kibana] will take you to the Kibana dashboard.
+- [Kibana Dashboard](public-ip-Elk:5601/app/kibana) will take you to the Kibana dashboard.
 You may need to change the IP if your host machines IP has changed or if the public IP of your Elk machine has changed at all.

 ### Running the Playbook